 In Bloodroot, Betsy Warland traces how a mother and daughter’s shared gender can shape the very anatomy of narrative itself.
 In her mother’s final year, Warland quietly discovered how to disentangle a crucial, concealed story that had rendered their relationship disconnected and fraught.
 Warland weaves a common ground that moves beyond duty and despair, providing both questions and guideposts for readers, particularly those faced with ageing and ill parents and their loss.

-The 2000 edition broke new ground in memoir form and uncharted storytelling.
-The 2021 edition, reprinted by Inanna for the launch of its Inanna Signature Feminist Publication imprint, includes a new foreword by Susan Olding, and a new introduction by Warland that explores subsequent questions, insights, and tenderness only the passage of time can enable.
+The 2000 edition of Bloodroot broke new ground in memoir form and uncharted storytelling.
+The 2021 edition, reprinted by Inanna for the launch of its Inanna Signature Feminist Publications series, includes a new foreword by Susan Olding and a new essay by Warland that explores subsequent questions, insights and tenderness only the passage of time can enable.

 —Nicole Brossard, poet, novelist and essayist, author of Mauve Desert

 “Reading Bloodroot, a thrilling accomplishment of craft, intellect and intuition, I relived my own process of motherlessness.
 And Warland’s narrative of motherloss is a process, though not linear, of storytelling.
 Bloodroot’s narrative offers us its own companionship, its own collusion with us as our mothers die.”

 —Myrna Kostash, based in Edmonton, author of Ghosts That Walk the Parkland

 “Betsy Warland’s Bloodroot is a classic in motherloss memoir that reaches every reader where she is in that life-long journey of learning to accept death as part of our lives.
 Generations have profited from this complex, brilliant, and insightful book.
 And now with the new edition, Warland offers more—it reunites the original work with its roots.”